By Terry Corbell

 Once you understand what motivates the customer to buy, there are seven steps you must take for creating a happy buying environment.
 Yes, the sales process goes a lot easier if you can make buying fun.

-The seven steps to higher sales:
+Seven steps to higher sales

 1. FEE.
 This is an acronym for establishing a common ground for a foundation using the principles of event and empathy.
 Every purchase is an event in the life of a customer – no matter how big or small.
 It also helps to show concern about the welfare of the customer.